NGarate/internxt-sync/README.md

 # Internxt Sync

-A command-line tool for synchronizing and uploading files to Internxt Drive.
-This tool provides a simple and efficient way to upload multiple files with parallel processing capabilities.
+A high-performance command-line tool for synchronizing and uploading files to Internxt Drive, optimized for Bun with Node.js compatibility.

 ## Features